tfzhang006/paper-reading/Interpretable structure-evolving LSTM.md

 - Structure evolving
 	- A stochastic mechanism is adopted to find a good graph transition among large search space.
 The acceptance rate is defined to decide whether a random solution is reasonable.
 	- According to the definition of acceptance rate, the model is more likely to accept a new graph structure that can bring more performance improvement and that has larger transition probability(multiplying all merging probabilities of eliminated edges).
-	- Input states, hidden states and memory states of merged nodes are averaged and used for further
+	- Input states, hidden states and memory states of merged nodes are averaged and used for further updating.
+-
 ## Evaluation

 ## Conclusion